Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - to add a star count condition, add it with parentheses e.g. (10) or (128)
 - to add a level id/label condition, add it with square brackets e.g. [9] or [C1]

-- for key and star count splits, there are 4 options for split timing.
-Level change is the default for golds accuracy but there's also xcam, grab, and classic.
+For key and star count splits, there are 4 options for split timing.
+Level change is the default for golds accuracy but
--
+	there's also xcam, grab, and classic
 - classic is the aglab autosplitter behavior.
 It will split after fadeout or after Mario is actionable after the save prompt for a nonstop star/key.
 This is most useful for stars that warp you back to the same level.
 - to specify which split option you want, you can add -x or -xcam for xcam, -g or -grab for grab, -c